tajmilur-rahman/toggle-smells/README.md

 ### Toggle variable Extraction:
-* Toggle variables inside config files are declared with the format starting with k as you can see:
+* Toggle variables inside config files are declared with the format starting with letter 'k' as you can see:
 ```
 const char kEnableExperimentalAccessibilityAutoclick[] =
     "enable-experimental-accessibility-autoclick";